kungfuwang/dataser-for-road-surface-classiffication/README.md

 # dataset-for-road-surface-classiffication
-This figure shows a subset of images from the dataset.
-Due to the large size of the complete dataset (approximately 10 GB), it is available from the corresponding author upon reasonable request.
+This is an example of the dataset used in this paper, which contains compressed packages of various types of images.
+However, since the dataset used in this article is too large, approaching 10G, if necessary, you can contact the author to obtain it.